-Virginia is Of Counsel in the Employee Benefits & Executive Compensation practice at Maynard Cooper.
+Virginia is a Shareholder in the Employee Benefits & Executive Compensation practice at Maynard Cooper.

 Prior to joining the firm, Virginia’s practice focused on tax planning and procedure, mergers and acquisitions, corporate and securities, business entity formation, general business counseling, estate planning, family business succession planning, economic development and incentives, and low income housing tax credits.